EllieTellie/CompanionLibrary/README.md

 ```

 You will need to call dispatch on the message queue on your main thread if you use the async/event functionality.
 This is primarily so Unity calls are guaranteed to be on the Unity main thread.
+If you don't use Unity you can find your main thread and execute it on its tick/update loop.
 ```
 public void Update()
 {